jschear/twenty_forty_eight/README.md

 # twenty_forty_eight
 2048 in OCaml, running in the browser with [bonsai](https://github.com/janestreet/bonsai).
+Arrow keys control the game.

+Game logic is in [lib/game.ml](lib/game.ml), bonsai code is in [bin/main.ml](bin/main.ml).

 ## Dev environment
 ```sh